Rangers vs. Twins Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Carlos Correa, Marcus Semien and others in the Minnesota Twins-Texas Rangers matchup at Target Field on Thursday at 7:10 PM ET.
+You can find player prop bet odds for Carlos Correa, Marcus Semien and others on the Minnesota Twins and Texas Rangers before their matchup at 8:10 PM ET on Friday at Target Field.

 Bet on this matchup or its props with BetMGM!